symbol/product/bridge/README.md

 ### Send Payouts

-This workflow operates in two modes:
+Again, this workflow operates in two directions:

 * **wrap** (default): Processes requests from the `wrap_request` database.
 * **unwrap**: Processes requests from the `unwrap_request` database.

 The workflow:

-1. Retrieves all `UNPROCESSED` requests from the `wrap_request` table.
+1. Retrieves all `UNPROCESSED` requests from the appropriate database.
 2. Calculates conversion rate at request block height (see below).
 3. Deducts network fees from payout amount.
 4. Sends tokens to recipient.